hyperledger-solang/solang/docs/language.rst

 .. code-block:: javascript

     pragma solidity >=0.4.0 <0.4.8;
+    pragma experimental ABIEncoderV2;

+The `ABIEncoderV2` pragma is not needed with Solang; structures can always be ABI encoded or decoded.
 All other pragma statements are ignored, but generate warnings.
-Pragma must be terminated with a semicolon.
+A pragma must be terminated with a semicolon.

 .. note::

-  The Ethereum Foundation Solidity compiler can also contain other other elements other than
+    The Ethereum Foundation Solidity compiler can also contain elements other than contracts and
-  contracts: ``import``, ``library``, ``interface``.
+    pragmas: ``import``, ``library``, ``interface``.
 These are not supported yet.

 Types
 -----